nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 The code <code>AP</code> (Administering Provider) **MUST** be used to designate the practitioner as having administered the vaccination.

-{% include note.html content="Neither of the two codes listed in the extensible value set for immunization practitioner role have been considered appropriate for the practitioner recording the vaccination, so <code>EP</code> has been selected from the underlying valueset for the immunization practitioner roles.
+{% include note.html content="EP is not included in the extensible [value set for immunization.practitioner.role](http://hl7.org/fhir/stu3/valueset-immunization-role.html) (which includes only OP and AP codes).
+EP has been selected from the [parent valueset](http://hl7.org/fhir/stu3/v2/0443/index.html) as a more suitable code.
 Please use the display name 'Entering Provider' with this code, not the longer description from the value set" %}

 ### practitioner.actor